tomhazledine/eatenbymonsters/_posts/christmas/2011-12-07-christmas-sonic-youth.md

 coverImage: http://eatenbymonsters.files.wordpress.com/2011/12/sonicyouth.jpg
 ---

-Following on from yesterday's move away from the saccharine sweet, schmaltzy nature of most Christmas songs, today's choice drags us down even further.
+Continuing the move away from the saccharine sweet, schmaltzy nature of most Christmas songs, this choice drags us down even further.
 As with all Sonic Youth's output, it takes a not-inconsiderable effort just to sit through the bally thing but is ultimately well worth it.